google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

 The second way is loader-specific options ([what a loader is](https://webpack.js.org/concepts/loaders/)).
-With loader options, you can compress things that the UglifyJS plugin can't minify.
+With loader options, you can compress things that the UglifyJS plugin can’t minify.
 For example, when you import a CSS file with [`css-loader`](https://github.com/webpack-contrib/css-loader), the file is compiled into a string:

     /* comments.css */